Skip to main content

 1. Go to https://prometheusprotocol.org/audit-hub

-• Add a Bounty: Use the app store UI to add a bounty to your pending audit, making it more attractive for reviewers.
+• Add a Bounty: Use the app store UI to add security audit bounties to your submission, making it more attractive for human auditors.

-• Request a Bounty: If you don’t want to fund it yourself, you can post in our Discord and ask if another community member is willing to sponsor your review.
+• Request a Bounty: If you don’t want to fund it yourself, you can post in our Discord and ask if another community member is willing to sponsor your audit.

 🎉 Congratulations!
 Your MCP server is a trusted, verified, and discoverable part of the Prometheus ecosystem.